-Until 31 December 2016 non-permanent residents were subject to Japanese income tax and inhabitant tax on their (1) Japan source income regardless of where it is paid, (2) foreign source income paid in Japan and (3) foreign source income not paid in Japan but remitted to or effectively remitted to Japan.
+Until December 31, 2016 non-permanent residents were subject to Japanese income tax and inhabitant tax on their (1) Japan source income regardless of where it is paid, (2) foreign source income paid in Japan and (3) foreign source income not paid in Japan but remitted to or effectively remitted to Japan.

-Under new domestic rules effective 1 January 2017, non-permanent residents are taxed on all income except foreign source income that is not paid in, remitted, or effectively remitted to Japan.
-Effective 1 April 2017, capital gains arising from the sale of foreign publicly traded securities acquired by non-permanent residents post 1 April 2017 will be inclusive in taxable income.
-Capital gains arising from the sale of foreign publicly traded securities acquired by non-permanent resident prior to 31 March 2017 will also be inclusive in taxable income if sold between 1 January to 31 March 2017.
+Under new domestic rules effective January 1, 2017, non-permanent residents are taxed on all income except foreign source income that is not paid in, remitted, or effectively remitted to Japan.
+Effective April 1, 2017, capital gains arising from the sale of foreign publicly traded securities acquired by non-permanent residents post April 1, 2017 will be included in taxable income.
+Capital gains arising from the sales of foreign publicly traded securities acquired by a non-permanent resident prior to March 31, 2017 will also be included in taxable income if sold between January 1 and March 31, 2017.